Skip to main content

 Creating a schedule override

-There are times where developers need to make rota swaps or cover Technical 2nd Line last minute.
+There are times where developers need to make rota swaps or cover someone at the last minute.
 See the Pagerduty documentation on how to schedule an override.

 PagerDuty drill

 Prometheus is currently firing a constant Watchdog alert, which fires all the time so that developers can see the that prometheus is integrated with alertmanager.
-In the alertmanager configs the pagerduty drill is set up to trigger when the the clocks hit a specified time frame, between 10am to 10:03am BST every Wednesday.
+In the alertmanager configs the pagerduty drill is set up to trigger when the the clocks hit a specified time frame, between 10am to 10:03am UTC (11am to 11:03am BST) every Monday.

 You don’t need to take any action for this alert.
-The primary in-office Technical 2nd Line developer should escalate the call to the secondary who should escalate it to “escalations” to ensure that phone redirection is working.
+The primary in-hours technical on-call developer should escalate the call to the secondary who should escalate it to “escalations” to ensure that phone redirection is working.
 The person on “escalations” will resolve the PagerDuty alert to prevent anyone else being phoned.

 Triggering the drill manually